Editor’s Note: New York by Rail updated this past blog experience to include current information.

 Poughkeepsie is foodie heaven.
 There is an abundance of high-end and specialty restaurants throughout the area.
-Some favorites are Brasserie 292 in Downtown Poughkeepsie, owned by Charles Fells, and Essie’s, an elegant dining experience in the heart of Little Italy, owned by Culinary Institute of America graduate and Brooklyn-native, Brandon Walker.
-Mill House Brewing Company downtown serves house-brewed beers for those looking for a cold craft brew and serves the Hudson Valley Magazine-voted “Best Burger.”
+Some favorites are Brasserie 292 in Downtown and Essie’s, an elegant dining experience in the heart of Little Italy, owned by Culinary Institute of America graduate Brandon Walker.
+Mill House Brewing Company downtown serves house-brewed beers.
 Schatzi’s Brewpub and Biergarten has an impressive list of seasonable domestic and imported draughts on tap.

-Throughout the year, Walkway Over the Hudson hosts multiple events.
-One popular event occurring in 2022 is Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
-The next Walkway at Night takes place on April 22, 2022, from 8 p.m. to 9:30 p.m.
-There will be 11 Walkway at Night events in 2022.
+Throughout the year, Walkway Over the Hudson hosts various events, including the popular Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
+On November 26, a Holiday Celebration with Santa will be held from 11:00 a.m. to 3:00 p.m.

 Walking down the steps towards track 2, the 8:15 p.m. train to Penn Station blared its horn as the conductor shouted for tickets.
 I boarded the train, reclined my seat and reflected on the day behind me.
 The Greater Walkway Experience was truly unlike anything I’ve ever encountered.
 I can’t wait to visit it again sometime soon.